jaswanth3233/Villanova_IoT_2022/LWM2M TESTING/client test.md

--> Now just exit by clicking control + C and the enter the command, u will be seeing the output
+-> Exit by clicking control + C and then enter the command to get the below output